joeylane729/MDSpecialist/SEARCH_FLOW_DOCUMENTATION.md

     - Creates search query for specialist information retrieval
     - Returns patient profile with all analysis results including `determined_specialty`

-    **Note**: CPT codes are NOT generated in this step - they are generated separately later via a separate API call.
+    **Note**: CPT codes are NOT generated in this step - they are generated separately later via a separate API call (Phase 6).
+CPT code generation is **required** before specialist search can proceed.

 12. **Response returned to frontend** with medical analysis results